hv60604/AutoBench/README.md

      Or just follow the name convention and make them yourself with your version of Vegas.

      Suggest you only copy the templates for the hardware you have to avoid confusing the script or Vegas.

+     The script is designed to run 3 different hardware encoders for both RedCar and SampleProject rendered to both HD and 4k.
+But you can uncheck encoder templates in the script's form if you want to run fewer.

+     Note that the script runs each render twice with a cooling-off period between renders and records the best of the 2 times in the output file.
+I don't have this behavior adjustable in this version.

 Vegas Script Menu